Linda Crampton is an experienced teacher with a first-class honors degree in biology. She writes about the scientific

 One potential advantage of phage therapy compared to antibiotic therapy is that the treatment is much more specific.
 A phage attaches to one particular strain of bacteria and leaves others untouched.
-Antibiotics may kill not only harmful bacteria but also helpful bacteria that live in our gut.
+Antibiotics may kill not only harmful bacteria but also some of the helpful bacteria that live in our gut.

 The specificity of phage therapy may also be a disadvantage, however.
 If the phage administered for an infection is the wrong type, it will be ineffective.
 This is why Georgian scientists administer a mixture or "cocktail" of phages that have been known to help a specific type of infection in the past to increase the likelihood of a successful treatment.

 The phage cocktail is administered in several ways.
 For example, to treat a stomach upset, the cocktail is swallowed.
 To treat a mouth infection, it's used as a mouthwash.
 To treat an infected skin wound, it's placed on the wound.
 Infections can be tested to see what bacteria are present, but cocktails for common infections are kept in clinics.

 Effectiveness and Safety

 Information that is reaching the west from Georgia suggests that phage therapy is helpful, but western scientists have to do their own research to submit to their health regulatory agencies.
 Scientists and health agencies want to see the results of clinical trials that follow rigorous scientific procedures before they accept claims that phages can treat disease and that they are safe to use.

 Some scientists predict that phage therapy may work for a while, but eventually bacteria will become resistant to phages just as they have to antibiotics.
 Others say that this isn't likely, since unlike antibiotics viruses contain genes and will change their characteristics when their genetic composition changes.
 As in bacteria, viruses can pick up genes from other sources and genes can change due to mutations.
 Phages may develop genetic changes that enable them to overcome bacterial resistance, according to some scientists.